 This certainly doesn’t mean that you should scrimp on training your Vizsla early on.
 The Vizsla’s willingness to connect to their master mean that they’ll profit from any type of one-on-one training, even if they don’t start summersaulting after a few days of training.

 Undoubtedly, the best form of training is agility training.
 Sessions should be kept short at between five-ten minutes to keep your Vizsla’s attention span.
 Signing your Vizsla up to a training club to train alongside other dogs will encourage them to socialize and keep your training sessions per week regimented.
+Head over to our review of dog agility tunnels for more choices.

 If money is tight or you live in a rural environment with no dog training nearby, the most affordable form of ability training is balancing a broomstick on a stack of books to then encourage your dog to jump over it.
 Another training hack that costs no money is conquering your Vizsla’s fear of the dark by constructing a mock tunnel with chairs and a blanket.
 Dispersing treats through your mock tunnel, poke your head through the other side to encourage your Vizsla to make their way through.